 Can I study abroad as a pre-health student?

-Yes, studying abroad enhances your cross-cultural competency and we encourage such endeavours.
+Yes, studying abroad enhances your cross-cultural competency and we encourage such endeavors.
 We also recommend that you visit the International Programs Office early as these experiences take careful planning.
 Note that U.S. medical schools do not accept prerequisites that are taken overseas.

 What should I do during my four years at Oxy?